The Best Curtain Rods for Every Budget and Style

 Finials are the decorative details commonly found at the ends of some curtain rods, taking on all kinds of sculptural shapes.
 They can be subtle or incredibly ornamental; large in size and maximalist in appearance.
-The rods on our list that do feature finials are on the more subtle side, like an end cap in a different finish.
+Most curtain rods already have these built in, but if you want to play with the decorative detail, we recommend our customizable pick.

 Q: How high should I hang my curtain rod?

 Nearly every designer we tapped agrees: Install your curtain rod above your window.
 In fact, Yond Interiors goes as high as 12 inches, but at a minimum 4 to 6 inches above the casing.
 Designer Jessica Nicastro adds that doing so not only makes your windows appear wider and taller, it allows the room to be completely bathed in light when the curtains are fully drawn.
 Though there is no set standard, Cara Woodhouse of Cara Woodhouse Interiors notes that “every space is different, but I recommend going up as high as possible.”

 “The most important element in choosing a rod is understanding the function you want to achieve and the aesthetic,” stresses Miller.
 “Most curtain rods can handle any hanging style, so it’s really about what you want.”
 In other words, the best curtain rods should be simple but versatile.